 In Legal Resources

-Many people put off creating a will for many years, but what happens if you die without one?
+Many people put off creating a will for years, but what happens if you die without one?

 Whether you are young or old, rich or poor, you should consider creating a will or trust.
 When a person dies without a will, an already difficult situation can become a complicated legal mess for the person’s loved ones.